AAVSO 113th Annual Meeting | November 8-10, 2024

 The hotel is located on the campus of USSRC.
 The group rate is $189/night.
 Use the link below to reserve a room today.
 Rooms are limited so please book now.
 Your credit card will not be charged until you check into the hotel.
 This hotel is next door to the building where the AAVSO meeting will take place.

-We are excited to announce a special group room rate at the the Huntsville Marriott at the Space & Rocket Center for $189 per night.
+We are excited to provide a link to the special group room rate at the the Huntsville Marriott at the Space & Rocket Center for $189 per night.
 The Marriott is conveniently located on the campus of the U.S. Space & Rocket Center.
 Rooms are limited, so plan to book early using the link above.
 Note, you will not be charged until you check into the hotel.
+You may cancel your reservation up to 72 hours before your arrival.
+After that time there is a one night charge at the Group rate.

 Considering a longer stay?
 Click the button below for things to do in Huntsville.